BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 ###  [Firewall](https://github.com/grnt4v/guides/tree/master/scripts/firewall)

-bsyc uses tcp port 64758 IN and OUT, nothing else.
+BaisycCoin uses tcp port 64758 IN and OUT, nothing else.
 You also need http(s) OUT to be able to update your system and 22 IN to be able to connect using ssh.

 So the only open ports on your vps should be IN: 64758 and OUT: 64758 80 443